 a) Every rider taking part in motorcycle competition events must be medically fit.
 For this reason a satisfactory medical history and examination are essential.
-It is the responsibility of the rider to immediately inform the relevant FIM Medical Director and the CMO of any changes in his/her health through illness or injury that may adversely affect his/her ability to ride or compete.
-Failure to do so will result in an immediate exclusion from competition and may lead to further sanctions.

-b) The medical history and medical examination forms are contained in Appendices A and B. The medical certificate is valid for not more than one year.
+It is the responsibility of the rider to immediately inform the relevant FIM WSBK Medical Director and the CMO of any state of health or medical condition or any deterioration in their health or medical condition that may adversely affect their ability to ride or compete safely.
+Failure to do so will result in an immediate exclusion from competition and may lead to further sanctions b) The medical certificate is valid for not more than one year.
 In the event of serious injury or illness occurring following the issue of a medical certificate, a further examination and medical certificate are necessary.